Why do you run?

 Farai Louis Samunyai @shutter.runner

 "Competition is a driver; not just me competing against others or myself, but the competitiveness of others too.
 Watching others achieve great things pushes me to improve myself."

 "There is such a simple freedom in the movement of running.
 Just being able to lace up your shoes and run out your door without any other gear is so liberating.
 The simplicity in a complicated world is such a beautiful thing and it is my time to escape, so that I can come back to my life with more energy, happiness and grace."

 Elsey Whyman-Davis @elseydavis

 "For me, it's all about testing my limits.
 They're almost always beyond my expectations, and it suprises me every time.
 It’s such a rewarding feeling to discover how strong I can be if I work hard enough.
 When I started out running I would never have dreamed I would have achieved the things I have so far."

 It's clear that running is about so much more than getting fit.
-By getting out there and hitting the trails or the tarmac, you can find freedom by clearing your head, exploring new places, creating friendships, building a positive mindset, finding creativity, and much, much more.
+By getting out there and hitting tarmac with your road running sunglasses, or the trails armed with trail running sunglasses, you can find freedom by clearing your head, exploring new places, creating friendships, building a positive mindset, finding creativity, and much, much more.

 So, SunGod Community; why do you run?